0xIslamTaha/Python-Rootkit/README.md

-##The goal of this repo is developing a virus which has ability to bypass AV
+##The goal of this repo is developing a simple RAT